 In this joint project with Brazilian (Embrapa, IPAAM, UFAM and INPA) and German (TUBAF) scientists, both topics are targeted and shall complement the longer-term commitment of the Brazilian team.

-Starting with fieldwork in February/March 2016 (rainy season), the pilot project focused on twelve locations: six in the central Amazon region near Manaus and another six in the southern reaches of the basin in the State of Amazonas, bordering Rondônia.
+Phase 1: The pilot project (February/March 2016; rainy season) focused on twelve locations: six in central Amazonas near Manaus, another six in southern reaches of the basin Amazonas, bordering Rondônia and Acre.
 Phase 1 additionally served as training ground for assessing measuring and sampling time as well as for team building.

-Fieldwork in July and August 2016 (dry season) enhanced the database.
-In addition to the previous twelve locations, we were able to include new measurements at the biosphere reserve Ducke near Manaus.
-As before, soil and litter samples were taken next to gas samples, for more detailed analysis and work starting in August 2016.
+Phase 2: Fieldwork in July and August 2016 (dry season) enhanced the database.
+In addition to the previous twelve locations, we included the biosphere reserve Adolfo Ducke near Manaus.
+As before, soil and litter samples were taken next to gas samples.

-All locations were re-visited in February and/or March 2017.
+Phase 3: 12 locations were re-visited in February and/or March 2017 (Lábrea was inaccessible at the time).
 We verified previously obtained results, filled data gaps and performed reproducibility tests.

 The project was immensely fortunate inasmuch as we could cover a full range of conditions from extreme draught (July and August 2016) via a modest rainy season (like a normal dry season in February and March 2016) to a wet rainy season (February and March 2017) – allowing for the characterization of extreme conditions on both sides of the spectrum as much as of average conditions.

-With the groups of Stefan Erasmi and Karl Heyer (Göttingen University), Frank Keppler (Biogeochemistry, University of Heidelberg) and Katharina Lenhart (Biogeochemistry, Gießen University) our team grew and is able to look at remote sensing information and to study additional processes that help discern soil microbial and fungal activities.
+With Stefan Erasmi and Karl Heyer (Göttingen University), Frank Keppler (Biogeochemistry, University of Heidelberg) and Katharina Lenhart (Biogeochemistry, Gießen University) our team grew.
+We use remote sensing information and study additional processes that help discern soil microbial and fungal activities.
 Data from all materials are steadily coming in.
-We expect to have built a more robust and reliable database for soil respiration and soil geochemical data until July 2017; thereafter starting with more intense publication activities.
+A more robust and reliable database for soil respiration and soil geochemical data has been built up; we now work on publishing results.